digital-asset/docs.daml.com/docs/2.10.0/docs/tools/assistant-build.rst

 =================================

 Multi-package builds can make testing and developing upgrades much easier.
-For more on this, consult the the documentation for :ref:`multi-package builds in upgrades <multi_package_upgrades>`.
+For more on this, consult the the documentation for :ref:`multi-package builds in upgrades <upgrades-multi-package>`.